taustation-fan/players-guide/README.md

 Stats can also randomly increase as a bonus of successfully completed discreet work.

+Finally, the primary and secondary stat of your career improve at midnight GCT if you've used them on the day before.

 ## Rations

 You can survive without explicit use of rations.
 But, each time you